 Buy Tickets from Langkawi to Penang

 Use the Search Box below to buy your tickets from Langkawi to Penang.

 Super Fast Ferry services from Langkawi to Penang Island depart from Kuah Jetty in Langkawi.

 Penang Ferry Terminal

 Ferry services from Langkawi to Penang Island arrive at Penang Ferry Terminal, also known as Sweetenham Pier, in George Town.

 About Food in Penang

 Penang’s culture and cuisine is diverse due to it long history as a trading centre.
 Malay, Chinese, Indian and European people all settled in Penang to take advantage of the commercial opportunities and they brought with them their food traditions.
 Modern day Penang, in particular George Town, is considered by many as the ‘Culinary Capital’ of Malaysia famous for highly rated versions of popular Malay dishes such as Laksa and Nasi Kandar, Chinese influenced dishes such as Char Kway Teow, and as the best place in Malaysia to eat traditional Indian dishes particularly street food such as samosa and bhaji.

 Penang has some great formal restaurants in a variety of price ranges such as the luxurious Farquhar Mansion and the more down to earth Kimpo Famous Roasted, however, for real flavour of the local cuisine at reasonable prices then the places to eat at the street stalls in the city’s many food courts.
-Amongst the most popular dishes to try are:
+Among the most popular dishes to try are: